Skjoldrun/WindowsEventLogEDU/README.md

 # WindowsEventLogEDU

-Project to demonstrate how to write into the WIndows Event Log.
+Project to demonstrate how to write into the WIndows EventLog.

-## Event Log Writer class
+## EventLog Writer class

 ```csharp
 public static class EventLogWriter